Skip to Main Content

 How do iwi consultation requirements work?

-Many New Zealand locations have cultural significance to local iwi (Maori tribes).
-Our ADs coordinate with iwi representatives during pre-production to ensure cultural protocols are respected, which may include karakia (blessings) and restrictions on certain activities in sacred areas.
+Here is how the picture comes together.
+Many New Zealand locations have cultural weight to local iwi (Maori tribes).
+Our ADs set up with iwi representatives during pre-production to make sure cultural protocols are respected.
+This may have karakia (blessings) and restrictions on certain activities in sacred areas.

 How does the NZSPG incentive work?

-The New Zealand Screen Production Grant offers up to 40% on qualifying spend.
-Our ADs understand the documentation requirements and work with line producers to ensure on-set operations support NZSPG eligibility.
+The New Zealand Screen Production Grant gives up to 40% on qualifying spend.
+Our ADs know the records needs and work with line producers to make sure on-set operations support NZSPG eligibility.

 Can you provide AD teams for multi-unit productions?